Soccer-Champions League Group A results and standings

-Feb 8 (Gracenote) - Result from the English FA Cup 4th Round replay match on Wednesday 4th Round, replay Wednesday, February 8 Leicester City - Derby County (II) 3-1 (halftime: 0-0, 90 mins: 1-1) AET

-Sept 14 Champions League Group A results and standings after Wednesday's matches.
+Sept 27 Champions League Group A results and standings after Tuesday's matches.

 Manchester City 1 Napoli 1